frederic-perez/AmE-dictionary/data/dictionary.md

 __cockeyed__ _adj_ _informal_ :five: Turned or twisted toward one side. _Syn_ askew, awry, lopsided, skew-whiff, wonky _He noticed that his tie was cockeyed and made sure to straighten it before meeting with the company executives._ _Cockeyed optimism._ _Cockeyed predictions._
 __cockle__ _n_ :es: berberecho
 __cockney__ _n_
+__cockpit alcove__ _n_ The term “cockpit alcove” typically refers to a small, recessed area or compartment within a cockpit, which is the area of an aircraft or a vehicle where the pilot and co-pilot operate the controls.
+An alcove in this context might be designed to house specific instruments, controls, or seating arrangements that are integral to the operation of the vehicle.
 __cockpit__ _n_ _The charged particles can enter the cabin or cockpit._
 __cockscomb__ _n_ __1__ The comb of a rooster. :es: cresta de gallo
 __cocksure__ _adj_ :astonished: Marked by excessive confidence. _Syn_ overconfident, positive